Seymour Financial Resilience Index® Development and Methodology

 Index indicators and data are part of longitudinal financial health, resilience, and stress longitudinal data from the 2017-2023 national Financial Well-Being studies, first designed and launched by Seymour Management Consulting Inc as it created the Seymour Financial Resilience Index®, building on its Financial Well-Being Framework.
 Customized questions can be added to the Financial Well-Being studies and analysed against the Financial Resilience Index model.
 This is a 15 to 18 minute online survey conducted with 5,000 adult Canadians from a representative sample of the population by province, age, gender, and household income, with respondents recruited through the Angus Reid Forum, Canada’s most engaged and respected online panel.
 All survey design, Index analytics and reporting is led by Financial Resilience Institute.

-Why we Created the Index
+Why We Created the Index

-Since the first Financial Well-Being study launched in 2017, it has been clear that financial stress, and financial vulnerability are mainstream issues in Canada, with 78% of the population not ‘Financial Resilient’ and 25% of households having a liquid savings buffer of less than three weeks as of February 2023.
+Since the first Financial Well-Being study launched in 2017, it has been clear that financial stress, and financial vulnerability are mainstream issues in Canada, with 75% of the population not ‘Financial Resilient’ and 22.9% of households having a liquid savings buffer of less than three weeks as of October 2024.
 Financial vulnerability and hardship are much more significant for more vulnerable and underserved populations, with many knock-on effects impacting the health, personal well-being and lives of Canadians.

 Our Index highlights that there is a strong connection between financial well-being and overall personal well-being, and between financial resilience and the overall resilience.
 The pandemic was a major shock to households, but financial vulnerability was a challenge before then, and is still a challenge post-pandemic.
 Our data shows are also many gaps that can be filled for Canadians and specific populations – including from a financial inclusion and financial empowerment perspective.